 The Global Framework recommends that the linkage of a geocode for each statistical unit record in a dataset (i.e. a person, household, business, building or parcel/unit of land) occur within a data management environment.
-Persistent storage of a high precision geocode enables any geographic context to be applied when preparing the data for release in the future (i.e. in aggregating data into a variety of larger geographic units or to adapt to changes in geographies over time).
-Moreover, geocodes can enable data linking processes that aim to integrate information of varying nature and sources.
+Storage of a high precision geocode enables any geographic context to be applied when preparing the data for release in the future (i.e. in aggregating data into a variety of larger geographic units).